abbbi/virtnbdbackup/README.md

 ```

 `Note`:
-> Please note: the "nbd" package provided on PyPI does not provide the required
+> Do not install the "nbd" package available on PyPI, it does not provide the
+> required nbd bindings (unfortunately has the same name).
+You have to
-> libnbd bindings.
-You have to additionally install the provided python3-libnbd
+> additionally install the provided python3-libnbd packages by your
-> packages by your distribution.
+> distribution.

 ## RPM package